 Day 1 - Hiking from Deer Park

 Started off my trip by getting dropped off at Deer Park by a friend.
 The condition were warm and sunny.
 I would need to pack a lot of water, since there would be none available for most of the day.
 My pack was way too heavy.
-Traditional backpacking gear, with bear canister, ice axe, microspikes and a weeks worth of food; really takes its toll on your body.
+Traditional backpacking gear; including bear canister, ice axe, microspikes and a weeks worth of food.
+Really takes a toll on your body.

 I arrived at my destination two hours before sundown.
 It was the most beautiful sunset.
 There were two mountain goats grazing for salt near my campsite.
 I was so tired, barely had the energy to stay up for sunset, but boy; was I glad I did.